JasonBock/Rocks/docs/notes/180 - Creating Too Many Constraints.md

 }
 ```

-Oddly enough, decompiling the code gives this:
+Oddly enough, decompiling the code in SharpLab gives this:

 ```csharp
 public class UnmanagedValue : IUnmanagedValue